systemd.journal-fields — Special journal fields

-The control group path in the systemd hierarchy, the systemd session ID (if any), the systemd unit name (if any), the systemd user session unit name (if any) and the owner UID of the systemd session (if any) of the process the journal entry originates from.
+The control group path in the systemd hierarchy, the systemd slice unit name, the systemd unit name, the unit name in the systemd user manager (if any), the systemd session ID (if any), and the owner UID of the systemd user unit or systemd session (if any) of the process the journal entry originates from.

-The SELinux security context of the process the journal entry originates from.
+The SELinux security context (label) of the process the journal entry originates from.

 The earliest trusted timestamp of the message, if any is known that is different from the reception time of the journal.
-This is the time in usec since the epoch UTC formatted as decimal string.
+This is the time in microseconds since the epoch UTC, formatted as a decimal string.

-The kernel boot ID for the boot the message was generated in, formatted as 128bit hexadecimal string.
+The kernel boot ID for the boot the message was generated in, formatted as a 128-bit hexadecimal string.